-Two of the most popular virtual reality headsets on the market, the Oculus Rift and the PSVR, stand out for different reasons.
-The Oculus Rift is the big name, leveraging high-powered PCs to create amazing games.
+Two of the most popular virtual reality headsets on the market, the Oculus Rift and the PSVR stand out for different reasons.
+The Oculus Rift is the big name, leveraging high-powered PCs to create amazing gaming experiences.
 The PSVR keeps its prices down by using the PlayStation 4.
 The purpose of this article is to offer an Oculus Rift vs PSVR review, giving a fair look at each headset, and providing a useful comparison for users.

 Oculus Rift vs PSVR: Specs

 |Headset Name||Type of Headset||Price Range||Resolution||Field of View||Sensors & Controls||Platform||Our Rating|

 |Oculus Rift||Tethered||$$$||2160 x 1200||110-degree||Accelerometer, Magnetometer, Gyroscope, Tracking System, Oculus Touch, Xbox One Controller||Windows PC||4.5 / 5 Stars|

 |PSVR||Tethered||$$||1920 x 1080||100-degree||Accelerometer, Gyroscope, PS Eye, S4 Controller, PS Move||PlayStation 4||4.25 / 5 Stars|

 The Oculus Rift is, arguably, the gold standard for virtual reality at the moment.
 It has a tremendous library of games, and it can harness the power of a gaming PC to provide fantastic gaming experiences.
 The PSVR, while somewhat less powerful, provides an amazing experience at an overall lower price.
 By leveraging the PS4, it puts the power of virtual reality within the reach of more gamers.